JeevikaSharma/ML-Powered-Maintenance-Smarter-Proactive/README.md

 The dataset includes sensor measurements and operational settings from different machine types.

+The dataset used in this project can be accessed [here](https://www.kaggle.com/datasets/stephanmatzka/predictive-maintenance-dataset-ai4i-2020).

 **Features:**
 - `Type`: Machine type (L, M, H)
 - `Rotational speed [rpm]`